bitzlato/trade-bot/README.md

       price: ...
     }

-* `pair` - идентификатор валютной пары
+* `pair` - currency pair identifier

-* `offerType` - тип ордера, возможные варианты: `bid` или `ask`
+* `offerType` - order type, possible options:` bid` or `ask`

-* `price` - цена `базовой` валюты в `котируемой`
+* `price` - the price of the` base` currency in the `quoted`

-* `amount` - описание размера ордера в `базовой` валюте

-Формат ответа совпадает с форматом ответа маршрута `GET /api/market/v1/private/:userId/orders/:orderId`.

-## POST /api/market/v1/private/:userId/orders/idle

-Позволяет оценить результат создание ордера без его фактического создания.

-Формат запроса совпадает с форматом запроса маршрута `POST /api/market/v1/private/:userId/orders/`.

-Формат ответа совпадает с форматом ответа маршрута `GET /api/market/v1/private/:userId/orders/:orderId` за исключением поля `id`, которое не может быть определено.

-## GET /api/market/v1/private/:userId/trades/?orderId=:orderId&pair=:pair&limit=:limit&skip=:skip

-Получение истории собственных сделок. Возможные параметры запроса:
+* `amount` - description of the order size in the` base` currency

+The response format is the same as the response format of the `GET / api / market / v1 / private /: userId / orders /: orderId` route.

+## POST / api / market / v1 / private /: userId / orders / idle

+It allows you to evaluate the result of the creation of an order without actually creating it.

+The request format is the same as the request route format `POST / api / market / v1 / private /: userId / orders /`.

+The response format is the same as the response format of the `GET / api / market / v1 / private /: userId / orders /: orderId` route.
+Exception, `id` fields that cannot be determined.

+## GET / api / market / v1 / private /: userId / trades /?
+OrderId =: orderId & pair =: pair & limit =: limit & skip =: skip

+Getting your own transaction history.
+Possible query parameters:

-* `orderId` - идентификатор ордера
+* `orderId` - order identifier

-* `pair` - идентификатор валютной пары
+* `pair` - currency pair identifier

-* `limit` - ограничение на количество возвращаемых записей
+* `limit` - limit on the number of returned records

-* `skip` - количество записей, которые необходимо пропустить
+* `skip` - the number of records that must be skipped

-Формат ответа:
+Answer format:

     {
       data: [